nanovazquez/nanovazquez.github.com/_posts/2018-03-01-yargs-interactive.md

 ![Basic usage](https://raw.githubusercontent.com/nanovazquez/yargs-interactive/master/assets/basic-usage.gif)

 > **Note:** [there is an open issue in Yargs](https://github.com/yargs/yargs/issues/286#issuecomment-364217260) to include some level of interactive support in the tool.
-If you want to see this happening, and/or want to help, please chime in.
+If you want to see this happening, and/or want to help with making it happen, please chime in.